substratusai/substratusai.github.io/blog/2023-07-27-introducing-substratus.md

 * How can we easily experiment with LLMs? 👩‍🔬
 * Can I inference using my workstation's hardware and OS? 💻
-* What about fine-tuning, can I do that locally? 📏
+* What about fine-tuning, can I do that locally?
+Why do I run out of GPU memory?! 📏
 * Can I stream or do I really need to download this whole dataset?!
 I didn't plan on uninstalling Flight Simulator tonight...✈️
 * Is any part of this workflow portable or repeatable? ♻️